Please enter both an email address and a password.

 Will I need my own professional indemnity and be a member of a defence organisation?

-If you are on the dentist register you will need to make adequate arrangements for indemnity so that patients can claim compensation.
+If you are on the dentist register you will need to make adequate arrangements for indemnity so that patients can be compensated if necessary.
 Indemnity must either be provided by the individual dentist or in some posts the employers will arrange cover.
 It is the dentist’s responsibility to ensure that adequate indemnity is in place before starting work.

 I am an overseas qualified dentist and I have just passed the ORE or LDS on a visitor visa.
 Can I take up a training post that would be eligible for temporary registration with the GDC?

 No - you cannot take up a training post on a visitor’s visa.
-You could make an application for a post if you satisfy the person specification and if successful, subject to the resident labour market test, you could apply for a tier 2 Visa.
+You could make an application for a post if you satisfy the person specification and if successful, you could apply for a Skilled Worker Healthcare Visa.

 What is Tier 5 MTI?

-MTI (under Tier 5) will enable suitably qualified overseas postgraduate dentists to undertake a fixed period of training in the UK before returning back to their own country.
-MTI can cover virtually any post in a hospital as long as it is designed to deliver training and education that will benefit the overseas dentist.
-The purpose of this scheme is to enable the overseas dentist to return home after the period of training and be able to apply the skills and knowledge learned during their time in the UK to their own health care system.
-The MTI must have the approval of the postgraduate dean and must not adversely affect existing training commitments.
-In dentistry, the NACPDE, within the Faculty of Dental Surgery, manages the MTI.
-See section on tier 5
+MTI (under the Temporary Worker – Government Authorised Exchange Visa (previously Tier 5) enables suitably qualified overseas postgraduate dentists to undertake a fixed period of training in the UK before returning back to their own country.
+MTI can cover a training post in a hospital that delivers training and education that will benefit the overseas dentist.
+The purpose of this programme is to enable the overseas dentist to return home after the period of training and be able to apply the skills and knowledge learned during their time in the UK to their own health care system.
+The MTI must have the approval of the postgraduate dean and must not adversely affect existing UK trainees.
+In dentistry, the NACPDE, within the Faculty of Dental Surgery, manages the MTI for dentistry.
+See previous answer on Tier 5.

 How long can I stay on Tier 5?